-This is not a particular meal (there are many varieties that can be cooked in multiple ways), but seafood really doesn’t get much better than this, particularly fish.
+This isn’t so much a particular meal (it can be cooked in multiple ways), but seafood really doesn’t get much better than this, particularly fish.
 With vast coastal areas, fishing is a big trade in Greece and the result is a guarantee of excellence whenever you have some fresh fish.

 A dip made from fish roe that is as pretty to look at, pink in color, as it is tasty to eat.
 You can eat it with any sort of bread and is great when combined with a little bit of olive oil or some squeezed lemon.
 One of many great Greek dips.